czzarr/czzarr.github.com/source/_posts/2012-04-04-why-computers-are-bad-at-summarizing-text.markdown

 categories: language, processing, computer, summary
 ---

-As we explained in [this previous post](http://needforair.com/blog/2012/03/09/how-to-keep-up-with-the-information-overload/ "Information Overload"), we believe we are dealing with too much information to keep up on the Internet.
+As Stanislas explained in [this previous post](http://needforair.com/blog/2012/03/09/how-to-keep-up-with-the-information-overload/ "Information Overload"), we believe we are dealing with too much information to keep up on the Internet.
 The natural solution is text summarization, and computers can help us there.

 // TODO : picture